 Angels Can Take Up Any Form

 Angels may alter their appearance to suit a situation.
-They exposed themselves to both Prophet Abraham and Prophet Loot .
-Mary, the mother of Jesus, saw Gabriel in the form of a man, and Muhammad saw him in the form of a man whose clothing was dazzling white and his hair jet black.
+They exposed themselves to both Prophet Abraham AS and Prophet Lut AS .
+Mary AS, the mother of Jesus, saw Gabriel in the form of a man, and Muhammad SAW saw him in the form of a man whose clothing was dazzling white and his hair jet black.

 The Number of Angels is Uncountable

 Only Allah knows the precise number of angels in existence.
-The Prophet Muhammad, upon his ascent to heaven, went to a place of worship, “al Bayt al-Mamoor,” which is the heavenly counterpart of the Kaaba.
-Where he roughly stated that there were a large number of angels, approximately 70,000 visiting the place, and then a new group of Angels would follow them.
+The Prophet Muhammad SAW, upon his ascent to heaven, went to a place of worship, “al Bayt al-Mamoor,” which is the heavenly counterpart of the Kaaba.
+Where he stated that there were a large number of angels, approximately 70,000 visiting the place, and then a new group of Angels would follow them.

 Angels Do Not Need Food for Survival